What is data analytics?

-For example, if you’ve ever seen a marketing report projecting future sales of a product or the success of an ad campaign, you have seen the work of a data analyst.
+If you’ve ever seen a marketing report projecting future sales of a product or the success of an ad campaign, you have seen the work of a data analyst.
 A data analyst generates regular and ad hoc analyses to help the organization beat competitors and improve performance.

-Companies need people who understand how to use data analytics and communicate the results clearly to all stakeholders — these people are called data analysts.
+Companies need people who understand how to use data analytics and can communicate the results clearly to all stakeholders — these people are called data analysts.

 Data analysts work at the intersection of information technology, statistics, and business.
 Their ultimate goal is to increase the efficiency and productivity of a company by identifying patterns in the available data.
-Data analysts find meaningful stories in the data to give meaning to large data sets.
+Data analysts find meaningful stories in the data to give value to large data sets.

 A data analyst’s primary role is to scan and analyze data.
 Once they analyze the data, data analysts give reports, visualizations, and explanations to help the organization better understand their data and glean actionable information from it.